 • Cash-out refinance, which replaces your mortgage with a new loan for more than you owe.
 The difference goes to you in cash, for home improvements or anything else.

-SoFi offers a range of ways to pay for home improvements like a more inviting space in which to do laundry or a room that does double duty.
+SoFi offers a range of ways to pay for home improvements like a laundry room makeover, including a cash-out refinance or an unsecured personal loan.

 SoFi Loan Products